This summer, the San Francisco SPCA announced plans to make substantial program cuts, the San Francisco Chronicle reported recently.

 You are legally only allowed to ask someone with a service animal two questions: “Is that a service animal?” and “What task is it trained to perform?”
 For business owners wary of incurring a discrimination suit, it’s probably easier to accommodate all assistance animals as the number of ESAs proliferate.

 The woman took home Sam and Brutus.
 Sam had extensive medical issues and lived at the shelter for six months after being adopted and returned.
-Brutus had severe separation anxiety, had been the shelter for fives months, and was surrendered to be euthanized at 13 years old.
+Brutus had severe separation anxiety, had been at the shelter for fives months, and was surrendered to be euthanized at 13 years old.
 Now they are living in a new three-story house surrounded by 2 acres of fenced-in yard.

 The woman has cared for 40 to 50 senior dogs in her life in an effort to provide older pets comfort as they age.
 After adopting Sam and Brutus, the woman decided she had room in her home for one more dog.
-She returned to shelter and adopted a 13-year-old canine, Lily, taking her home from the Asheville Humane Society.
+She returned to the shelter and adopted a 13-year-old canine, Lily, taking her home from the Asheville Humane Society.
 All three pets were adjusting well.

 Boston Pup Names

 A peek at the Boston’s data on dogs registered in Beantown has some surprising reveals about popular canine names, Boston Magazine reported.

 Dating back to 2016, the information includes dogs registered with the city, which numbered 7,325 that year.
 Here’s the dope: The most popular dog name in Boston is Bella with Lucy a closer runner-up.
 Other names that popped up often were Fenway, Papi, Wally, Bruins, Tuukkas, Boston, Dunkin, Spencer, Teddy, and Brady.